 - The molded brick panel is shipped separately, but required to contain heat and provide an attractive interior. - It will deteriorate over time and will need occasional replacement.
-Small hairline cracks and discoloration are normal and do not affect its safety. - Cracks in the mortar may occur and do not affect the safety of the unit.
-If mortar falls out of the joints and metal is exposed, replace or patch the mortar. - (See Molded Brick Panel Maintenance, Section 3.C.)
+Small hairline cracks and discoloration are normal and do not affect its safety. - Cracks in the mortar may occur and do not affect the safety of the fireplace - (See Molded Brick Panel Maintenance, Section 3.C.)